azsk/AzTS-docs/Control coverage/Feature/APIManagement.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to list a collection of products in the specified service instance: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ApiManagement/service/{serviceName}/products?api-version=2019-01-01 <br />
+- REST API to list a collection of products in the specified service instance: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ApiManagement/service/{serviceName}/products?api-version=2019-01-01 <br />
 **Properties:** name<br />

 <br />